utility/get, homes/create, and solar/create separately.

 - name: The name of the site/home

-residential,commercial, orindustrial - billPDFs: Array of URLs pointing to the utility bill PDF(s)
+residential,commercial, orindustrial - billPDFs: Array of URLs pointing to the utility bill PDF(s).
+URLs must be

 Solar Fields